campbell17/campbell17-v2/journal/draft-untitled.md

 draft: true
 ---

 Call off the search.
-It's become clear at last you've robbed your own future, by clutching your past.
+It's now clear at last you've robbed your own future, by clutching your past.

 The convenience of lies, the gymnastics of minds